NikolayMiladinov/Hardware-Verification-Coursework/README.md

 ----

-The driver has the following main tasks:
+The driver has the following main tasks [Driver File](https://github.com/NikolayMiladinov/Hardware-Verification-Coursework/blob/master/GPIO-Verf/tbench/driver.sv):
 1. Reset task that resets the driving signals for one cycle and asserts the HRESETn signal for a specified number of cycles.
 2. Random reset task that forever asserts the reset signal for a random number of cycles with a random delay between reset assertions
 3. Main drive task, which has inputs to choose whether random reset is active and what type of drive procedure to use